Written on Christmas Day, 2016.

 As a kid I thought that I loved Christmas – as far as I knew I truly did.
 Like any other kid I loved to receive presents and I also enjoyed giving things to others.
 I remember that magical Christmas feeling of expectation and abundance.
 That was the outward self and it was the only one that I was aware of as a child.

 And there was genuine goodness and love there, for sure.
 But there was also everything else, which is makes trauma so tricky.
-It’s interwoven with all good stuff.
+It’s often interwoven with good stuff.

 Today in the bath I saw, and re-experienced in my body, those unspoken energies.
-I remembered bits that I had, as a kid, pushed under the subconscious rug.
+I remembered bits that I had, as a kid, pushed under the unconscious rug.

 I remembered the feelings of let-down after it was over.
 Kind of an empty feeling that I would fill with eggnog and cookies.